 Pet insurance is a great way to get help paying for emergency vet bills.
 If you have pet insurance, you will be reimbursed to the full extent of your policy.
 For example, if you have a pet insurance policy that has a $500 deductible and 90% coverage, this means that you are responsible for the first $500 and 10% of the bill after that.
 So if your pet has severe vomiting and is admitted to the hospital for blood work, x-ray’s and fluid therapy, your bill over the course of 2 to 3 days could be anywhere from $2,200 to $5,000.00.
 This will vary with your location and specific clinic.
 Using the pet insurance policy example above, if your bill was $3,000, you would pay the deductible of $500 and another $250 which is 10% of the balance.
 The pet insurance company would pay 90% of the bill after the deductible, which in this case would be 90% of $2,500 which is $2,250.
 So your bill would be $750 and the pet insurance company would pay $2,250.

 The best time to get pet insurance is before your pet becomes sick.
 Having pet insurance can really help you pay for unexpected emergency vet visits.
-Get a free quote here.
+Visit MyPetInsurance and get a quote today to see if pet insurance is right for you.

 Communication with the Emergency Vet